justinrummel/jr.com-mm/_posts/2015-02-06-resizing-a-vmware-fusion-ubuntu-server-logical-vhd-via-guided-partitioning.md

     caption: "Photo credit: [**Ubuntu**](https://design.ubuntu.com/brand/ubuntu-logo)"
 ---

-In my previous article [Resizing a VMware Fusion Ubuntu Server Virtual Hard Drive (via Easy Mode)]({{ site.url }}/resizing-a-vmware-fusion-ubuntu-server-virtual-hard-drive-via-easy-mode/), I described what was needed to enlarge your Virtual Hard Drive (VHD) on a VMware Fusion VM that was setup by the "Easy Install" method.
+In my previous article [Resizing a VMware Fusion Ubuntu Server Virtual Drive (via Easy Mode)]({{ site.url }}/resizing-a-vmware-fusion-ubuntu-server-virtual-hard-drive-via-easy-mode/), I described what was needed to enlarge your Virtual Drive (VHD) on a VMware Fusion VM that was setup by the "Easy Install" method.
 If you are confused by what the "Easy Install" method is, there is a prompt when creating a new VM that asks you to provide information for a new account:

 - Full Name
 - Username